Should I Take the ACCA, CPA or the Singapore CA Qualification?

 AICPA provides 18 months for the completion of the certification.

-While there are several differences between ACCA, CPA and CA, all three certifications can help you establish a successful accountancy career.
+While there are several differences between the ACCA, CPA, and CA, all three certifications can help you establish a successful accountancy career.
 Studying for any professional accountancy qualification requires commitment and long hours of study.

 If you want to supplement your learning with a preparatory course, the Singapore campus of the London School of Business and Finance (LSBF) offers preparatory courses for the ACCA and Singapore CA qualifications as well as the U.S. CPA.
-All courses come with customized curriculums that cater to the needs of their markets.

 Click here to get more details about the ACCA preparatory course at LSBF Singapore.

 Click here to learn more about the preparatory course for the Singapore CA qualification programme.
+Click here to learn more about the U.S. CPA online packages

 *To see the source please click here